 We had a few hours before the bus would arrive and found out it costs 425 ARS (40 USD)!
 So we tried what we’ve been doing the last two weeks, hitchhike.

-- You can book the bus from Lago del Desierto to El Chalten in advance from Robinson Crusoe, the price for 2018/2019 season is 17,000 CLP (25 USD) and takes about 1 hour
+- You can book the bus from Lago del Desierto to El Chalten in advance from Robinson Crusoe, the price is 17,000 CLP (25 USD) and takes about 1 hour

 - The bus ticket on board is now about the same price

 They were happy and we were happy too.
-We were able to further lighten up our bags and helped fellow travelers in need.
+We were able to further lighten up our bags and helped fellow travellers in need.